BigSoftVideo/DOTE/export.md

 1. After a short pause, _DOTE_ will return to display the transcript.
 1. You can find the RTF file in the folder you selected.

-On the right is a preview panel that shows 30 lines of the current transcript (or selected lines only) and updates according to your choices made in the left panel.
+On the right is a preview panel that shows all the lines of the current transcript (or selected lines only) and updates according to your choices made in the left panel.

 [![Jeffersonian](images/export/exportRTF-Jeffersonian.png)](images/export/exportRTF-Jeffersonian.png)

-In this release, the underlines that are in the Transcript are not shown in the preview panel, but they are exported to RTF correctly.

 If there are serious errors in the transcript that _DOTE_ has trouble with, then this will be indicated on a line-by-line basis.
 The transcript can still be exported to RTF, but there may be lines that are not correctly formatted because of the errors.